ktor-doc-jp/ktor-doc-jp/pages/features/sessions.md

 {: #cookies-headers }

-Depending on the consumer, you might want to transfer the sessionId or the payload using a cookie, or a hader.
-For example, for a website you will normally use cookies, while for an API you might want to use headers.
+Depending on the consumer, you might want to transfer the sessionId or the payload using a cookie, or a header.
+For example, for a website, you will normally use cookies, while for an API you might want to use headers.

 The Sessions.Configuration provide two methods `cookie` and `header` to select how to transfer the sessions: